 - There is a strong sulphuric smell.
 This rotten egg smell is because of the geothermal origins of hot water; thus making it excellent for bathing in but not drinking.
 Take it from me when I got some of the water from the Blue Lagoon in my mouth it was NOT pleasant!
 Needless to say we did not smell of sulphur after our showers in Iceland.

 - The Blue Lagoon geothermal spa is one of the wonders of the world, so not surprisingly it is one of the most visited attractions in Iceland.
 Entry is by a timed slot and booking as far in advance as you can is recommended.
 You will need to shower naked before putting your costume on (which must be worn), and it is advisable to take off any jewellery and cover your hair thoroughly with the conditioner provided (a swim cap also is a good idea).
 Lockers are included with your entry price and they lock by scanning.
 There is only one changing cubicle for a whole range of lockers in each section and I found a lot of women running around naked!
-(Men and women’s changing are separate and meet up before entering the pool).
-There is a place to hang your gown and towel – but if you go with the package that provides them remember that they do all look the same.
+(Men and women’s changing are separate and there’s a meet up area before entering the pool).
+There is a place to hang your gown and towel – but if you go with the package that provides them then do remember that they all look the same.

 - The hours of sunlight were not much in the winter.
 Iceland works on Greenwich Mean Time, which means the clocks aren’t jumping backwards and forwards.
 We went in the winter and the sun rose at around 11:30am and started to set again by 4:30pm.
 It was quite a strange light before then.
 My top regret is not knowing how to take photographs of the dark, there were fantastic views of mountains covered in snow at night but I just couldn’t get my camera to recognise them.

 - Iceland is a fantastic place to try to catch the Northern Lights.
 If you book with a travel company on a tour most will either offer your money back or a free second trip (valid for 2 years) if you do not catch them the first time.
 My advice is to know how to work your camera properly to capture them (with a long exposure) and bring a tripod to keep the camera still for that time.
-Other advice for cameras is make sure you have a spare battery and a big enough memory card.
+Other advice for your cameras is to make sure you have a spare battery and a big enough memory card.
 I have also heard that a towel can be useful to keep the lens dry when shooting waterfalls.
 You may be waiting a long time sat in the cold and dark waiting for the Northern Lights so take a warm blanket.

 Other things to know about Iceland

 - If you book coach journeys before you leave home it will take the stress out of things – but remember you will be charged a conversion rate fee.
-If not they are easy to book from either your flight, at the airport or even your hotel (as well as the central bus station).
+If not they are easy to book from either your flight, at the airport, or even your hotel (as well as the central bus station).
 Some places it is better to book sooner rather than later due to the availability (such as The Blue Lagoon).

 - There’s a good public transport system in Iceland – we found the buses to be regular and on time.
 There was a one fare price no matter how many stops.
 Returns are only available if you make your return journey in a certain amount of time (I believe it was 30 minutes but do double-check this information).